Risk-Monotonicity in Statistical Learning: Preliminaries

+where $L(h)\coloneqq \E_{P_Z(z)}[\ell(h,z)]$ and $Z_1,Z_2\dots \stackrel{\text{i.i.d.}}{\sim} P_Z$.
+We will show that achieving risk-monotonicity in expectation up to a small fast rate term is as easy as achieving $(\delta,N)$-risk-monotonicity---at least for bounded losses.
+In fact, we will show how our risk-monotonic (in the sense of Def.~\ref{def:riskmonotonicity}) algorithm can easily be turned into one that satisfies \eqref{eq:classicalmonoton} up to a fast rate term.

+Monotonicity alone is rather easy to achieve; it suffices to output a fixed hypothesis $h\in \cH$ regardless of the training dataset.
+In this case, the risk would be constant, and so risk monotonicity is achieved by definition.
+In practice, it is important to generate hypotheses with low risk, and so a fixed hypothesis that does not dependent on data is likely to be useless.
+Formally, we want algorithms that are risk monotonic and \emph{consistent}: \begin{definition}[Consistency] Under Assumption \ref{assum:processassum}, we say that algorithm $\A$ is \emph{consistent} if for any $\epsilon>0$, $\lim_{n\to \infty}\P\left[|\E_{\A(h\mid Z_{1:n})}[L(h)] - \inf_{h\in \cH} L(h) |>\epsilon \right]=0$. \end{definition} We will go beyond the notation of consistency and study the rate of convergence of the risk of our algorithm to the optimal risk.
+We do this under the assumption that the loss process $\ell(h,Z_t)$ satisfies the Bernstein condition for $h\in \cH$: \begin{definition}[Bernstein Condition] For $\beta \in[0,1]$ and $B>0$, the $(\beta,B)$-Bernstein condition holds if the random variables $Z_1, Z_2, \dots$ and the loss $\ell$ satisfy, for all $t\geq 1$ and all $h \in \cH$,

-The choice of sequence $(\delta_k)$ in \eqref{eq:deltak2} will allow us to show a fast rate of convergence of the excess-risk (faster than the one obtained in Corollary \ref{cor:thecor}) under the following Bernstein condition: \begin{definition}{\bf [Bernstein Condition]} The learning problem $(P, \ell, \cH)$ satisfies the $(\beta,B)$-Bernstein condition, for $\beta \in[0,1]$ and $B>0$, if for all $h\in \cH$, where $h_* \in \arg \inf_{h\in \cH} \E_{P(Z)}[\ell(h, Z)]$ is a risk minimizer within the closer of $\cH$. \end{definition} The Bernstein condition \citep{audibert2004pac,bartlett2006convexity,bartlett2006empirical,erven2015fast,koolen2016combining} essentially characterizes the easiness of the learning problem.
-In particular, it implies that the variance of the excess-loss random variable $\ell(h,Z)- \ell(h_\star, Z)$ vanishes when the risk associate with the hypothesis $h\in \cH$ gets closer to the $\cH$-optimal risk $L(h_\star)$.
-For bounded loss functions, the Bernstein condition with $\beta=0$ always holds.
-The Bernstein condition with $\beta=1$---also known as the {\em Massart noise condition} \citep{massart2006risk}---corresponds to the easiest learning setting.
-It holds, for example, when $\cH$ is convex and $h \mapsto \ell(h,z)$ is exp-concave, for all $z\in \cZ$ \citep{erven2015fast,mehta2017fast} (for more examples of learning settings where a Bernstein condition holds see \cite[Section 3]{koolen2016combining}).
-The case where $\beta \in (0,1)$ interpolates naturally between these two extreme cases, where intermediate excess-risk rates are achievable.
+for $h_\star \in \arg \inf_{h\in \cH} \E_{t-1}[\ell(h,Z_t)]$. \end{definition} The Bernstein condition \citep{audibert2004pac,bartlett2006convexity,bartlett2006empirical,erven2015fast,koolen2016combining} essentially characterizes the easiness of the learning problem.
+In particular, it implies that the conditional variance of the excess-loss random variable $\ell(h,Z_t)- \ell(h_\star, Z_t)$ vanishes when the risk associated with the hypothesis $h\in \cH$ gets closer to the $\cH$-optimal risk $L(h_\star)$.
+For bounded loss functions, the Bernstein condition with $\beta=0$ always holds, and so the results of this paper are always true for $\beta=0$.
+The Bernstein condition with $\beta=1$ corresponds to the easiest learning setting.
+The case where $\beta \in (0,1)$ interpolates naturally between these two extremes, where intermediate excess-risk rates are achievable.
+We refer the reader to \cite[Section 3]{koolen2016combining} for examples of learning settings where a Bernstein condition holds.